Tiago5Carneiro/llm-course/1. Transformer Models/README.md

 Recently **LLMs** (which are a subset of NLPs) have revolutionized the field.
 They can be **characterized** by:

-- Scale : Huge ammounts of parameters (millions, billions or even hundreds of billions).
+- Scale : Huge amounts of parameters (millions, billions or even hundreds of billions).
 - General capabilities : Can perform multiple tasks without task-specific training.
 - In-context learning : They perform tasks from the context given in a prompt.
 - Emergent abilities : As the models grow, new capabilities appear that weren't explicitly programmed or anticipated.